Constraint Minimization Problem of the Nonlinear Schr\"{o}dinger Equation with the Anderson Hamiltonian: Introduction

-This paper is organized as follows: In Section \ref{S2}, we revisit some basic notation and estimates of the singular SPDEs.
-In Section \ref{S3}, we define the energy functional $E(u)$ by the quadratic form of the Anderson Hamiltonian on its domain $\mathscr{D}^{\alpha,1}_{\vartheta}$, and show that the energy functional is a $C^1$ map from $\mathscr{D}^{\alpha,1}_{\vartheta}$ to $\mathbb{R}$, and the singular SPDE (\ref{PAME}) is the corresponding Euler-Lagrange equation of energy functional $E(u)$.
-We also obtain the existence of minimizer as a weak solution of the singular SPDE (\ref{PAME}) by direct method in the calculus of variations.
-In Section \ref{S4}, we decomposed the singular SPDE (\ref{PAME}) into a simpler elliptic system, and establish the $L^2$ estimates and Schauder estimates for the minimizer $u$.
+The rest of this paper is organized as follows: In Section \ref{S2}, we revisit some basic notations and results of the Anderson hamiltonian $\mathscr{H}$, and introduce the high-low frequency decomposition.
+In Section \ref{S3}, we define the energy functional $E(u)$ by the quadratic form of the Anderson hamiltonian on the modified paracontrolled space $\mathscr{D}^{\alpha,1}_{\vartheta}$, and show that the energy functional is a $C^1$ map from $\mathscr{D}^{\alpha,1}_{\vartheta}$ to $\mathbb{R}$, and the singular stochastic partial differential equation (\ref{NAME}) is the corresponding Euler-Lagrange equation of energy functional $E(u)$.
+We also obtain the existence of minimizer as a weak solution of the singular stochastic partial differential equation (\ref{NAME}) by direct method in the calculus of variations.
+In Section \ref{S4}, we decomposed the singular stochastic partial differential equation (\ref{NAME}) into a simpler elliptic system, and establish the $L^2$ estimates and Schauder estimates for the minimizer $u$.
 This paper ends with some summary and discussion in Section \ref{DC}.